jmkizer/unifi-controller-freebsd-freenas/README.md

 Purpose
 -------

-The objective of this project is to develop and maintain a package that provides [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software for the FreeBSD-based jail.
-5.9.X Version branch - Not for Production
+The objective of this project is to develop and maintain a package that provides [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software for a FreeBSD-based jail or any BSD/Linux distrubition unsupported by Ubiquiti.
+5.9.X Version branch - Testing only

 Status
 ------